Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Introduction

 \subsection{Acknowledgements}

 Both authors would like to thank the Engineering and Physical Sciences Research Council for its support via New Investigator Awards [EP/S029613/1 to C.D., EP/T010134/1 to M.O.].
 They would also like to thank the organisers of the Mathematisches Forschungsinstitut Oberwolfach workshop~2216, \textit{Diophantische Approximationen}, for the opportunity to speak about this work.
+They are grateful to the referees for their careful reading of the paper and helpful suggestions and corrections.